 Volunteering at the convention is a lot of fun!
 Many of our volunteers eagerly await the opportunity to sign up to help at the convention.
 We appreciate each of our volunteers and pray you are blessed as you serve others and help make the convention a wonderful experience for all!

 We are looking for mature, responsible, reliable adults to volunteer in a variety of positions at our convention including workshop hosts, registration volunteers, booth hosts for speakers, and more.
 Current AFHE membership is required.
 The opportunity to volunteer is a benefit of membership.
 If you are not a current member, you can join or renew your AFHE membership when you register for the convention.
 Free admission for those volunteering 5+ hours does NOT include membership.
 Volunteers must be willing to comply with the dress code, code of conduct, and any instructions provided by the volunteer coordinator or convention director.
-A background check may be performed.

 The following volunteer opportunities at the AFHE Convention may be filled by qualified adults (homeschooling parents, graduated homeschool parents, or homeschool grads).
 All volunteers should plan on arriving at assigned positions at least 10 minutes before you are scheduled to serve in order to receive instructions.
 If you are bringing your children with you to the convention, please make arrangements with your spouse or a friend to care for them during the hours you are scheduled to volunteer.